 - Preheat the oven to 375 degrees.

-- Sift together the flour, salt, baking powder and baking soda, set aside.
+- In a large bowl, sift together the flour, salt, baking powder and baking soda, set aside.

-- Slowly incorporate the dry ingredients in a couple of batches until completely mixed.
+- Using a mixer, slowly incorporate the flour mixture in a couple of batches into the creamed mixture until completely mixed.

 - Stir in the coconut, oatmeal and gumdrops.

-- Remove from oven, allow to rest on baking sheet for five minutes before removing and placing on cooling rack.
+- Remove from oven, allow to rest on baking sheet for five minutes before removing and placing on wire rack.